 Every brand needs a PR strategy.
 It goes hand-in-hand with your marketing and, in a digital age, your brand image can make or break your customer’s decision to shop with you, so it’s important to perfect it.

 But PR in 2019 is different from what it used to be.
 In place of traditional PR methods comes a social media-driven approach that offers brands a wide scope for controlling their public image.
-So how to transform your social media into a powerful PR tool?
+So how to transform your social media accounts into a powerful PR tool?

 Today public relations must be managed in real-time.
 It’s important that you stay ahead of the game to better manage your public profile and avoid PR crises.